20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Gorges State Park

-A note about safety: While there are hundreds of waterfalls within a short driving distance of the Upstate, exercise extreme caution when wading and splashing.
+A note about safety: There are hundreds of waterfalls within a short driving distance of the Upstate.
+Always use extreme caution when wading and splashing.
 While you’ll often see other visitors climbing the waterfalls, venturing off the path is dangerous and can result in injury and even death.
 In addition to swift currents, slick rocks, and steep drops, other hazards include poison ivy, snakes, and ticks.

-Be sure to check the websites for hours of operation and current safety information.
+Be sure to check relevant websites for hours of operation and current safety information.

 South Carolina Swimming Holes